geraldooi/spacex-starlink-data/README.md

 Challenges
 ==========

-Mainly due to the limitations of the available documentation and my current domain knowledge of spacex, I couldn't clearly identity daily transactions like of data from this API.
+Mainly due to the limitations of the available documentation and my current domain knowledge of spacex, I couldn't clearly identify daily transactions (like a sales or finance transactions) data from this API.
 Therefore, I have temporarily put the daily ingestion plan aside.

 In a real world project, a daily ingestion pipeline would allow the entire process to remain idempotent, making it easy to backfill or rerun any specific dates.
 With that said, I made the tradeoff here, instead of performing incremental updates, I have chosen to simply ingest and replace all the data in my data warehouse during the daily pipeline execution.

 This is not an adviceable approach for a professional project with a large dataset, as it cause a significant waste of resource.
 By replacing the data completely, the dbt transformation must recreate the data from scratch every time.
 With a larger dataset, this translates to longer compute times and higher cost.

 The second challenge was related to the tech stack required for this exercise.
 With the limited experience using kubernetes, I faced a choice: either develop with Airflow Kubernetes, which carries a high risk of getting stuck on configuration and having to redo everything, or start development locally, get everything working, and then chain the piece together.
 I chose the latter, which is start by develping with Airflow locally.

 The tradeoff I made was primarily due to time constraints.
 I would rather have a working solution first than a perfect one from the very begining.
 Once a working solution is in place, I can then transition towards the end goal of running it in Airflow Kubernetes.
 That was my strategy to get things done.
 With the stack I chose, I am using [Astro CLI](https://www.astronomer.io/docs/astro/cli/overview/) and [Cosmos](https://astronomer.github.io/astronomer-cosmos/) to run the entire process.

 This led to the third challenge, because I used Airflow 3 and cosmos to run my dbt transformation.
 I found out that [dbt docs](https://astronomer.github.io/astronomer-cosmos/configuration/generating-docs.html) couldn't be host on Airflow 3 yet (_as of 2025-07-31_).